clip-italian/clip-italian/README.md

 The collection contains almost 30K pairs: starting from early 2011, for each day, editors at Il Post pick several images picturing the most salient events in the world.
 Each photo comes along with an Italian caption.

 ### A Note on Translations

 Instead of relying on open-source translators, we decided to use DeepL. **Translation quality** of the data was the main reason of this choice.
 With the few images (wrt OpenAI) that we have, we cannot risk polluting our own data.
-CC is a great resource but the captions have to be handled accordingly.
-We translated 700K captions and we evaluated their quality:
+CC is a great resource, but the captions have to be handled accordingly.
+We translated 700K captions and we evaluated their quality.

 Three of us looked at a sample of 100 of the translations and rated them with scores from 1 to 4.

-The meaning of the value is as follows: 1, the sentence has lost is meaning or it's not possible to understand it; 2, it is possible to get the idea but there something wrong; 3, good, however a native speaker might complain about some translations; 4, very good translation.
+The meaning of the value is as follows: 1, the sentence has lost is meaning, or it's not possible to understand it; 2, it is possible to get the idea but there is something wrong; 3, good, however a native speaker might complain about some translations; 4, good translation.

-The average score was of 3.78 and the three annotators had an inter-rater agreement - computed with [Gwet's AC1](https://bpspsychub.onlinelibrary.wiley.com/doi/full/10.1348/000711006X126600) using ordinal weighting - of 0.858 (great agreement!).
+The average score was of 3.78, and the three annotators had an inter-rater agreement - computed with [Gwet's AC1](https://bpspsychub.onlinelibrary.wiley.com/doi/full/10.1348/000711006X126600) using ordinal weighting - of 0.858 (great agreement!).

 | English Captions                                                                  | Italian Captions                                                                                        |